Kimberlyn King-Hinds

-Kimberlyn Kay King-Hinds (born April 10, 1975) is an American attorney and politician serving as the delegate to the United States House of Representatives from the Northern Mariana Islands's at-large congressional district since 2025.
+Kimberlyn Kay King-Hinds (née King; born April 10, 1975) is an American attorney and politician serving as the delegate to the United States House of Representatives from the Northern Mariana Islands's at-large congressional district since 2025.
 A member of the Republican Party, she previously served as chair of the Commonwealth Ports Authority and as a member of the Commonwealth Public Utilities Commission.
 King-Hinds is one of two Chamorro members of Congress, alongside James Moylan.

 Early life and education

-King-Hinds was born on April 10, 1975 to Serafina King, who served for a time as a member of the Northern Mariana Islands House of Representatives.
+King-Hinds was born on April 10, 1975, to Serafina King, who served for a time as a member of the Northern Mariana Islands House of Representatives.
 Her brother is Senator Karl King-Nabors.
 King-Hinds is from Tinian.
 She is married to Chester Hinds and has one child.

-She earned a bachelor of arts in political science from Loyola Marymount University.
+She earned a Bachelor of Arts in political science from Loyola Marymount University.
 She later attended the University of Hawaiʻi at Mānoa where she earned a master's degree in human resource management from the Shidler College of Business, and earned a juris doctor from the William S. Richardson School of Law.